Our journey to restore access to original birth certificates for adult adoptees in Texas:

 Joellen lives in Austin with her husband, 2 boys, 2 dogs, and a cat.
 In her free time she enjoys hanging out with her family, being in nature, and learning piano.

-Noel Johnson is the Chief Deputy for Travis County Constable Pct.
+Noel Johnson is the former Chief Deputy for Travis County Constable Pct.
 5 team serving under Constable Carlos B. Lopez.
 Johnson has been a Texas peace officer for over 24 years and has a wide range of experience to include; criminal enforcement, criminal investigations, law enforcement training, peace officer advocacy, police labor relations, and government relations at the local, county, and state level.
 He most recently served as a legislative liaison/government affairs specialist at the State Capitol for the last three legislative sessions working on behalf of over 28,000 police officers in the State of Texas.

 Noel is an adoptee passionate about the rights of adoptees to know their history through access to original birth certificates.
 He has worked with STAR over the last 6 years to get legislation in this area passed.
 In the past 6 months, Noel has met his biological father and identified his biological mother who passed away in 2015.
 This was an exhausting search in which he faced roadblocks time and time again at the state level.
 He wishes for all adoptees to not have to face the obstacles he faced in this search.
 Noel is proud to serve on the STAR board and resides in Austin with his wife of 20 years and two beautiful teenage children.